mahboobeh88/JSProjects/README.md

 # JSProjects
-I have some little Projects in this repository
+I have some little JavaScript Projects in this repository